sarveshdakhore/Python-VirtualAssistant/README.md

 first download miniconda(https://docs.conda.io/en/latest/miniconda.html) or anaconda(https://www.anaconda.com/products/individual) and Python(https://www.python.org/downloads/)

-if some errors occurs make sure you have installed all modules
+if some errors occurs make sure you have installed all modules. cmd lines given bellow of each module to install it

 1) time
     pip install time